HackTacoma/Information/README.md

 website: [hacktacoma.org](hacktacoma.org)

 ##Other Notes
 Great job everyone!
-Our first hackathon was a successful.
+Our first hackathon was a success.
 It was tough but all of you hung in there, and after 19 hours we completed a simple MVP.
 Next hackathon is TBD.